MetaFam/metagame-wiki/docs/playbooks/how-to-install-wallet-get-gas.md

 To follow along, you will want the following:
 - Desktop or Mobile device
-- Web broswer (ideally Brave or Chrome) - Firefox can use MetaMask but the extension is not an official release (use at your own risk)
+- Web browser (ideally Brave or Chrome) - Firefox can use MetaMask but the extension is not an official release (use at your own risk)
 - Internet connection
 - A pen, some paper and a good hiding place
 - Twitter account (for claiming free gas money)

-There are a bunch of web3 wallets to chose from but probably the best place to start is Metamask - while it is not the best, it has been the defacto wallet for quite a while and as of writing, is probably the best supported wallet in Web3.
+There are a bunch of web3 wallets to chose from but the easiest and most common place to start is Metamask - while it is not the best, it has been the defacto wallet for quite a while and as of writing, is probably the best supported wallet in Web3.

 ## 1. Download & Install MetaMask
-Head to [metamask.io](https://metamask.io) and install the browser extension - *make absolutely certain that the URL in your browser is what you expect (https://metamask.io)* - *this goes for every single Web3 website & dApp you visit from this day forwards.* ***Don't trust, verify!***
+Head to [metamask.io](https://metamask.io) and install the browser extension - *make absolutely certain that the URL in your browser is what you expect (ie. https://metamask.io)* - *this goes for every single Web3 website & dApp you visit from this day forwards.* ***Don't trust, verify!***

   ![](/img/2022-11-21-14-02-02.png)